Ceyhan: Economy

-Ceyhan Terminal is also the destination of Kirkuk-Ceyhan Oil Pipeline.
+Ceyhan Terminal is also the destination of Kirkuk–Ceyhan Oil Pipeline but this was closed in 2024 due to a payment dispute.

-Contemporary Life

-Ceyhan is the second most developed and populated district of Adana Province after the center of Adana.
-The river runs through the district.

 Transport

 Adana Şakirpaşa Airport is the closest airport to Ceyhan 60 km west of the city.
 There are domestic and international flights to numerous destinations from the airport.
 There was a plane crash here in 1999.
 A Saudi bound plane carrying Hajj pilgrims crashed a few minutes after take off.
 There were many deaths.

-Ceyhan Railway Station was opened in 1912 as part of the Berlin-Baghdad Railway.
+Ceyhan railway station was opened in 1912 as part of the Berlin–Baghdad railway.
 The station is currently served by two regional lines and one long-distance line.
 Regional lines run from Mersin to İskenderun and Mersin to İslahiye; long-distance line runs from Adana to Elazığ.
 There are three services daily to Adana Central Station to connect to the western destinations; Mersin, Ankara, Karaman and Kayseri.